 "I'm fine, Bobby.
 Just gonna go out for a walk."
 Sam pulled away from the older man as he grabbed his coat off the table and headed out the door.
 Bobby watched him and let out a frustrated sigh.

 In the back of his mind, Dean had regretted the words he said to Sam as soon as they left his mouth.
 He didn't believe them, not really, but he was too angry and lost in a deep hole he kept hidden away inside to care.
-He had said just about the worst thing he could come up with, with what he knew would hurt Sam - to get him out and leave Dean the hell alone.
+He had said just about the worst thing he could come up with, with what he knew would hurt Sam - to get him to leave him the hell alone.
 Turning the pain to anger and taking it out on someone or something else was more bearable than dealing with it.

-"You look like crap" Bobby stated plainly.
+"You look like crap," Bobby stated plainly.
 Dean gave Bobby a once over.

-"You don't look much better" Dean told him in return as he leaned on the table supporting himself with his arms.
+"You don't look much better," Dean told him in return as he leaned on the table supporting himself with his arms.
 It looked as though Bobby hadn't slept in a while either and he looked about as worn and weary as Dean felt.